fabric/fabric/sites/www/faq.rst

 Why can't I run programs in the background with ``&``?
 It makes Fabric hang.
 ============================================================================

-Because Fabric executes a shell on the remote end for each invocation of ``run`` or ``sudo`` (:ref:`see also <one-shell-per-command>`), backgrounding a process via the shell will not work as expected.
-Backgrounded processes may still prevent the calling shell from exiting until they stop running, and this in turn prevents Fabric from continuing on with its own execution.
+Because SSH executes a new shell session on the remote end for each invocation of ``run`` or ``sudo`` (:ref:`see also <one-shell-per-command>`), backgrounded processes may prevent the calling shell from exiting until the processes stop running, which in turn prevents Fabric from continuing on with its own execution.

 The key to fixing this is to ensure that your process' standard pipes are all disassociated from the calling shell, which may be done in a number of ways